 Re: Why does my baby cry whenever someone else holds him?
 When will this end?

-Though it may be a relief for you when someone else wants to hold baby or watch him for a couple of hours, for baby, the prospect is terrifying.
-Welcome to separation anxiety, also interchangeable with stranger anxiety.
-Your friends and family will take it a little personally (“Why doesn’t baby like me?”).
-The thing for everyone to remember is that baby is just going through a phase and it’ll pass.
+Friends and family shouldn’t take it personally and wonder, “Why doesn’t the baby like me?”
+The thing for everyone to remember is that he is just going through a phase and it’ll pass.
 (Today he’s nervous about being without you.
 Come grade school, he’ll be nervous being seen with you.)
-The height of separation anxiety is 12 to 18 months, but it can rear its ugly head as early as six or seven months.
+The height of separation anxiety is eight to 18 months, but it can rear its head as early as six or seven months.